World Electric Vehicle Association: EDTA

 The Electric Drive Transportation Association (EDTA) is the American branch, based in Washington, D.C.

-The Electric Drive Transportation Association (EDTA), established in 1989, is an American industry association focused on promoting electric drive technologies.
-EDTA's activities encompass supporting the sustainable commercialization of electric drive transportation technologies.
-It achieves this through various means, including providing comprehensive information and education, facilitating industry networking, engaging in public policy advocacy, and organizing international conferences and exhibitions.
+Founded in 1989, the EDTA is a US industry association that advocates for electric drive transportation technologies through education, industry networking, public policy advocacy and international conferences and exhibitions.

 EVAAP

 The Electric Vehicle Association of Asia Pacific (EVAAP) is an international organization that promotes the use of electric vehicles in the Asia and the Pacific and also representative to the World Electric Vehicle Association (WEVA) organizing the International Electric Vehicle Symposium (EVS) rotationally with AVERE and EDTA.

 AVERE

-The European Association for Battery, Hybrid and Fuel Cell Electric Vehicles (AVERE) was founded in 1978 and is based in Brussels.
+The European Association for Battery, Hybrid and Fuel Cell Electric Vehicles (AVERE) was founded in 1978 and is based in Brussels, Belgium.
 It is a European network of users, NGO's, associations, interest groups, etc. Its main objective is promoting the use of battery, hybrid and fuel cell electric vehicles (individually and in fleets) for priority uses in order to achieve a greener mobility for cities and countries.